bobdavies2000/OpenCVB/README.md

 There is no better documentation of an algorithm than a working example – especially if the output is visual and self-explanatory.
-Now imagine over 900 OpenCV examples in a single app where each algorithm is less than a page of code and uses a familiar language.
+Now imagine over 900 OpenCV examples in a single app where each algorithm is less than a page of code and in a familiar language.
 And each algorithm is *just the algorithm* without baggage from a user interface or environment.
 Each algorithm is designed to be reused in other algorithms so variations can be easily built.